UBC-CIC/sustain_hackathon_2024/README.md

 - Total 5 minutes (3 min presentation, 2 min Q&A)
 - We recommend talking about your motivation for choosing this project, and its potential impact.
 - **REQUIRED**: To judge the technical details of your solution, you must include an architecture diagram (try out draw.io, or any other tool).
-- **REQUIRED**: You must explain why your solution addresses an issues regarding sustainability.
+- **REQUIRED**: You must explain why your solution addresses an issue regarding sustainability.
 - **DEADLINE**: There is a hard deadline to submit the link to your public GitHub repository in your Discord team channel by 6:00PM.
 Late submissions will lead to disqualification.

 ### Criteria